qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

     * **Chao1 index**: Calculates chao1 index
      * Estimates diversity from abundant data
      * Assumes that the number of observations for taxa has a Poisson distribution
-      * corrects for variance
+      * Corrects for variance
      * **Citation**: *Chao, A. (1984).
 “Non-parametric estimation of the number of classes in a population”.
 Scandinavian Journal of Statistics (11): 265-270.*
     * **Dominance measure**: Calculates dominance measure
      * How equally the taxa are presented
     * **Effective Number of Species (ENS)/Probability of intra-or interspecific encounter (PIE) metric**: Calculates Effective Number of Species (ENS)/Probability of intra-or interspecific encounter (PIE) metric
-     * shows how absolute amount of species, relative abundances of species, and their intraspecific aggregations affect differences in biodiversity among communities
+     * Shows how absolute amount of species, relative abundances of species, and their intraspecific aggregations affect differences in biodiversity among communities
      * **Citation**: *Chase, J.M., and Knight, R. (2013).
 “Scale-dependent effect sizes of ecological drivers on biodiversity: why standardised sampling is not enough”.
 Ecology Letters (16): 17-26.*
     * **Etsy confidence interval**: Calculates Esty’s confidence interval
      * Confidence interval for how many singletons in total individuals